MDH Electronic Laboratory Reporting (ELR) and Promoting Interoperability

 Registration for electronic data exchange.

 Step 2: Pre-testing

-Sending information to MDH electronically does not satisfy the meaningful use criteria by itself.
+Sending information to MDH electronically does not satisfy the promoting interoperability criteria by itself.
 The information must be sent in very specific formats that have been developed to send health-related information between health care information systems.
 The MDH ELR program requires all facilities/laboratories to generate and evaluate test messages prior to submitting test messages to MDH.
 Use the resources below to ensure the test messages are correctly formatted and the content is valid.

 - Appendix A –Minnesota Electronic Laboratory Reporting HL7 2.5.1 Implementation Guide (PDF)

 - Appendix B – Labs Reportable via ELR (PDF) | (Excel)